Meet Our Organizers

 Boty first became involved in International Jazz Day in 2014 while living in Accra.
 Under the patronage of the local UNESCO office, Boty’s company, Mevicon Services, was charged with curating the next four Jazz Day celebrations, with Boty himself serving as musical director.
 The events in Accra proved highly successful, spanning concerts, radio appearances, educational workshops, and cultural exchanges involving local Ghanaian artists and visiting musicians from around the world.

-Now relocated to Cote d’Ivoire, Boty plans to continue his International Jazz Day involvement with an event in either the capital city Abidjan or his hometown, Bouaflé.
+Now relocated to Cote d’Ivoire, Boty plans to continue his International Jazz Day involvement with events across the country and throughout Africa.
 He hopes to work with students to celebrate Zaouli, the popular music and dance of the indigenous Guro communities in Bouaflé.
 Zaouli was inscribed in 2017 on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.
 In addition, Boty hopes to present a concert showcasing West African tribal music alongside standard American jazz.

 Most of all, though, Boty views International Jazz Day as an opportunity for healing.
-Remarking upon the coming edition, he says that he “would like to use this opportunity to create a cultural event that uses the virtues of jazz to promote reconciliation and cooperation amongst people.”
+Remarking upon his plans for the 2021 edition, Boty says: